etendosoftware/docs/docs/developer-guide/etendo-classic/concepts/data-model.md

 Some base references require another reference to completely define the data the column will contain.
 This is when sub references are used.
 The base references defined in core that require a sub reference are: **List** , **Search** and **Table**.
 Thus when one of these base references is associated to a column it is necessary to also associate to that column another subtype reference.
 For example, to set a column to a Business Partner search it is necessary to set the main reference for this column to **Search** and the secondary one to **Business Partner Search**.

-!!!info
+!!! info
     When columns in Application Dictionary are automatically created based on their database physical description using the `Application Dictionary` > `Tables and Columns` > `Table` > `Create Columns from DB` process, it sets the references that are prone to be the proper ones, but in some cases they need to be changed.
 It is a good practice to review all the automatically assigned references for new columns after executing this process.

 #### Core Base References